ivnvxd/pyquest/README.md

 An `array` in Python is not the default data structure of choice and is only used when structure size and processing speed become crucial.
 But, on the other hand, if you are looking at `NumPy` and `Pandas` (a bit below), arrays are your go to.

-An array stores variables of a certain type, so unlike a list, it doesn't require you to create a new object for each new variable and wins over a list in size and access speed.
+An `array` stores variables of a certain type, so unlike a `list`, it doesn't require you to create a new object for each new variable and wins over a `list` in size and access speed.
 You could say it's a thin wrapper over C arrays.

 You should distinguish between an `array` ("simple" array), `bytes` (an immutable array containing only bytes, the legacy str of Python 2), and `bytearray` (a mutable byte array).